MK Airlines Flight 1602

-MK Airlines Flight 1602 was an MK Airlines Boeing 747-200F cargo flight on a flight from Halifax Stanfield International Airport, Nova Scotia, Canada to Zaragoza Airport, Spain.
+MK Airlines Flight 1602 was an MK Airlines Boeing 747-200F cargo flight on a flight from Halifax Stanfield International Airport, Nova Scotia, Canada, to Zaragoza Airport, Spain.
 It crashed on take-off in 2004, killing the crew of 7.
 It was the fourth accident for MK Airlines, as well as the deadliest.

+Background

-Aircraft and crew
+Aircraft

-The Boeing 747-200 was originally manufactured for South African Airways in 1980 as ZS-SAR, making its first flight on 24 October of the same year, and being delivered on 6 November.
-At some point during its service with SAA, ZS-SAR was converted to a freighter.
-On 11 November 1992, ZS-SAR was leased to Garuda Indonesia as 3B-NAS.
-Sometime before September 1995, the aircraft was returned to SAA, and in March 2000, was sold to MK Airlines as 9G-MKJ.
+The aircraft involved, was a Boeing 747-244B/SF, registered as 9G-MKJ with serial number 22170, that was manufactured by Boeing Commercial Airplanes in 1980.
+It logged 80,619 airframe hours and 16,368 takeoff and landing cycles and was equipped with four Pratt & Whitney JT9D-7Q engines.

+Crew

-The captain was Michael Thornycroft, who had been with MK Airlines since its establishment in 1990.
+In command was Captain Michael Thornycroft, who had been with MK Airlines since its establishment in 1990.
 He had 23,200 flight hours including 4,000 hours on the Boeing 747.
 Thornycroft also had dual South African and United Kingdom citizenship.
 The first officer was Gary Keogh, who had 8,537 flight hours.
 The flight engineer was Peter Launder, who had 2,000 flight hours.
 There was also a relief captain and flight engineer.
 The relief captain was David Lamb, and the relief flight engineer was Steven Hooper, who had 1,600 and 1,990 flight hours respectively.
-The ground engineer was Mario Zhan, who held dual South African and German citizenship, and the loadmaster was Chris Strydom.
-Five of the seven crew members were from Zimbabwe; the remaining two (Thornycroft and Zhan) were from South Africa.
+The ground engineer was Mario Zahn, who held dual South African and German citizenship, and the loadmaster was Chris Strydom.
+Five of the seven crew members were from Zimbabwe; the remaining two (Thornycroft and Zahn) were from South Africa.